buildbot/buildbot/master/docs/developer/master-worker.rst

 :meth:`~buildbot.process.remotecommand.RemoteCommand.remote_update`.

-Updates with different keys can be combined into a single dictionary or delivered sequentially as list elements, at the slave's option.
+Updates with different keys can be combined into a single dictionary or delivered sequentially as list elements, at the worker's option.

 To summarize, an ``updates`` parameter to :meth:`~buildbot.process.remotecommand.RemoteCommand.remote_update` might look like